diemesleno/dcrud/README.md

 h) Edit the settings.py file and add the Google Auth Key (Client ID) and Secret on lines 142 and 143.

+i) Optional - Enabling Sentry:

+- Uncomment line 50 (raven)

+- On line 159, add yout Sentry Key

-i) Build the image with docker-compose:
+j) Build the image with docker-compose:

 docker-compose build

-j) Run the container:
+k) Run the container:

 docker-compose up -d

-k) Exscute the migrate:
+l) Exscute the migrate:

 docker-compose run web python manage.py migrate

-l) Open a browser and try it:
+m) Open a browser and try it:

 http://127.0.0.1:8000